DullGlow/Caesars-Cipher/README.md

 # Caesar's Cipher
-Simple implementation of Conway's Game of Life in NASM language.
-You can tweak map size and cell character in source code.
+Caesar's Cipher written in NASM.
 ## Requirements
-You will need Linux with NASM assembler
+You will need Linux with NASM assembler.

 ## Installation: